aosabook/500lines/image-filters/image-filters.markdown

 ## A Brilliant Idea (That Wasn’t All That Brilliant)

-In Chinese art, there is often a series of four paintings showing the same place in different seasons.
-Color — the cool whites of winter, pale hues of spring, lush greens of summer, and red and yellows of fall — is what differentiates the seasons.
-Sometime around 2011, I had what I thought was a brilliant idea.
-I wanted to be able to visualize a photo series as a series of colors.
+Imagine a series of four paintings showing the same place in different seasons.
+Color — the cool whites of winter, pale hues of spring, lush greens of summer, and reds and yellows of fall — is what visually differentiates the seasons.
+Around 2011, I had what I thought was a brilliant
+idea: I wanted to be able to visualize a photo series as a series of colors.
 I thought it would show travel, and progression through the seasons.

 But I didn’t know how to calculate the dominant color from an image.
 I thought about scaling the image down to a 1x1 square and seeing what was left, but that seemed like cheating.
-I knew how I wanted to display it though: in a layout called the [Sunflower layout](http://www.catehuston.com/applets/Sunflower/index.html).
+I knew how I wanted to display the images, though: in a layout called the [Sunflower layout](http://www.catehuston.com/applets/Sunflower/index.html).
 It’s the most efficient way to lay out circles.